The 7 Best Ways to Connect with Your Top Sales Leads

 LinkedIn Sales Navigator allows you to send a large number of InMail directly to your prospects.
-It also allows you to connect with anyone you want, as opposed to the basic LinkedIn platform where most the time you are required to provide certain information about the prospect before they allow you to request a connection.
+It also allows you to connect with anyone you want, as opposed to the basic LinkedIn platform where most of the time you are required to provide certain information about the prospect before they allow you to request a connection.

 It also has a lead building tool where you can:

 - Save your leads

 - Save companies

 - Have suggestions for leads similar to the ones you have saved

 LinkedIn Groups allow you to closely interact with your prospects if you join the same groups they are in.
 If they actively participate in these groups, that is a great opportunity to respond and connect with them.

 Just like Twitter, anything your prospects are posting, commenting on, or sharing are perfect opportunities for you to connect with them.